sarahtrop/csc207-hw01/README.txt

 to basic versions of the schemes used to crack the Enigma code in WWII.

 Resources:

+Help from Peter-Michael on fixing mod (we didn't know mod goes negative in Java)

 Printing variables in Java:
 http://stackoverflow.com/questions/7641288/using-strings-and-variables-in-println-statements